brabster/tw-site/src/pages/articles/2019-01-17-spring-boot-performance-part-2/index.md

 The Gatling test shows that the performance problem is back.
 Delete the `http.httpBasic()` line and the problem goes away.
 Something to do with authentication then.
 I didn't find anything in Spring Security or Spring Boot documentation to explain it.

-Fortunately, I'm an avid listener of Security Now and old and grey enough to join the remaining dots.
+I'm not sure how you'd figure it out if you didn't know where to start.
+GIven a little experience with passwords and authentication you can join the remaining dots.
 There's two things going on, the first is password encoding.

 ### Password Encoding

-It's important to protect people's passwords from being stolen.
-We do that by 'encoding' or 'hashing' their planitext passwords before we store them.
-When the user authenticates, we encode the password they gave us and compare with our stored hash to see if the password was right,
+We protect passwords for by 'encoding' or 'hashing' them before we store them.
+When the user authenticates, we encode the password they gave us and compare with our stored hash to see if the password was right.

-The choice of encoding algorithm is important in this world of cloud computing, GPU and hardward acceleration.
+The choice of encoding algorithm is important in this world of cloud computing, GPUs and hardware acceleration.
 We need an algoriithm that needs a lot of CPU power to encode.
-We get a password encoder using the ["Bcrypt"](https://auth0.com/blog/hashing-in-action-understanding-bcrypt) algorithm by default, an algorithm that's been designed to withstand modern techniques and compute power.
+We get a password encoder using the "Bcrypt" algorithm by default, an algorithm that's been designed to withstand modern techniques and compute power.
+You can read more about Bcrypt and how it helps keep your user database secure in [Auth0's article](https://auth0.com/blog/hashing-in-action-understanding-bcrypt) and Jeff Attwood's post on [Coding Horror](https://blog.codinghorror.com/speed-hashing/).

 See the connection yet?
-The choice of Bcrypt makes sense for protecting the credentials we're entrusted with, but we can't have this terrible performance.
-What's missing?
+The choice of Bcrypt makes sense for protecting the credentials we're entrusted with, but do we do about this terrible performance?

 ### Sessions

 By default, the security config responds to our first authentication with a cookie containing a session ID.
-Session IDs are temporary and can't be used elsewhere, so they don't need protecting like passwords.
+That is exchanged without any encoding.
+Sessions come with lots of problems of their own, so we'll leave that one for another day.
 If we'd been using a browser, or Gatling had been set up to make lots of requests as the same user, we'd have used the session ID and not seen a performance problem.

 ## Reconfiguring our App